AudreyHal/Hospital-Inventory/README.md

 In the project directory, you can run:

 ### npm install
-To install dependencies for the project
+To install dependencies for the project.

 ### npm start
 Runs the app in the development mode.